 - Be enrolled, or accepted for enrollment, as a student in an accredited educational program pursuing a degree in a qualifying field.
 (See table below.)
 If you are pursuing a graduate degree, both the undergraduate and the graduate degrees must be in a qualifying field.

 - Have a cumulative GPA of 2.95 or better on a 4.0 scale

 Qualifying Fields Accounting Marketing Banking Agricultural business Business administration Agricultural economics Commercial or banking law Agricultural finance Economics Animal science Finance Dairy science Note: FCA may also consider other areas of major study directly related to the position.

 If you meet the qualifications and you’d like to apply when a job announcement becomes available on the USAJOBS website, take this one all-important step now: Set up a USAJOBS account.

 Setting up an account can take a bit of time and the job announcement may be open for only a short time, so you’ll want to take this step before the job vacancy is announced.
 Here’s what you do:

 - Go to Create New Account on the USAJOBS website.

-- Use the USAJOBS Resume Builder to create your resume or upload your own resume (recommended).
+- Upload your own resume, or if you haven't established a professional resume, create one using the USAJOBS resume builder.
 Important: Be sure your degree and month and date of graduation are clearly visible on your resume.